Street Fighter 6

 Not for

-Not for players who mainly want a polished story campaign, dislike grinding in RPG modes, or are especially sensitive to battle passes, premium currency, and cosmetic monetization.
+Not for players who mainly want a polished story campaign or dislike grinding through RPG-style progression.
+It may also frustrate anyone sensitive to battle passes, premium currency, or weaker World Tour performance.

 Verdict